Resilient Leadership: Strengthening Teams in Times of Uncertainty

 In a world of constant disruption, resilience isn’t just about bouncing back—it’s about adapting, leading, and sustaining high performance under pressure.
 In this episode produced as part of Global Ivey Day 2025, we explore psychology of resilience at both the personal and team levels, focusing on how leaders can foster a culture of adaptability and sustained well-being.

-Drawing on cutting-edge research in organizational behaviour and leadership, our expert panel will share practical strategies to help leaders navigate uncertainty, build trust, and empower teams to thrive—even in the face of adversity.
-Whether you’re leading through economic shifts, industry upheaval, or everyday challenges, this conversation will provide actionable insights to strengthen your leadership and the resilience of those around you.
+Drawing on cutting-edge research in organizational behaviour and leadership, our expert panel shares practical strategies to help leaders navigate uncertainty, build trust, and empower teams to thrive—even in the face of adversity.
+Whether you’re leading through economic shifts, industry upheaval, or everyday challenges, this conversation provides actionable insights to strengthen your leadership and the resilience of those around you.

 Guests: